cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Under the leadership of Commander Alex Rennard, a veteran of many campaigns, Black Hawk has not only stayed the course, it has set its sights on new horizons.
-Rennard\'s leadership style - characterized by strategic foresight, operational excellence and a profound understanding of the galaxy\'s geopolitical landscape - has propelled Black Hawk into a period of unprecedented growth and expansion.
+Rennard\'s leadership style - characterized by strategic foresight, operational excellence, and a profound understanding of the galaxy\'s geopolitical landscape - has propelled Black Hawk into a period of unprecedented growth and expansion.